 Destiny is like a boulder.
 Bulky and hard to move.
 It’s easier to leave alone than to try and change it.
 But that never kept anyone from trying to change it.
 Trust me, I’m a professional.

-Right from the beginning it’s a story about challenging one’s destiny.
+Right from the beginning, it’s a story about challenging one’s destiny.
 What is one willing to do to change their destiny?
-What is one capable of in order to heave that destiny boulder?
+What is one capable of in order to have that destiny boulder?
 Do we make choices because that is our destiny or can we control the events in our life?
 On to the story.

-The plan involves the kidnapping of the town’s most prominent popular girl and Skye’s role is to act as psychic to help the police with leads.
-No one is supposed to get hurt and she would get a big pay out at the end.
+The plan involves the kidnapping of the town’s most prominent popular girl and Skye’s role is to act as a psychic to help the police with leads.
+No one is supposed to get hurt and she would get a big payout at the end.
 But how far is Skye willing to go?